MutiatOba/tech221_virtulisation/README.md

 sudo systemctl restart nginx

 ```
-7. Can now access your app from webbrowers using ip address.
+7. cd to the app folder and then ```npm start```.
+Now you can access your app from webbrowers using ip address.

 ### Naming the VM